franzbu/EnhancedSpaces.spoon/README.md

 ### Switching between Windows of the Current mSpace

-For restricting switching to the windows of your current mSpace only, press 'alt' and 'tab'.
+For restricting switching to the windows of your current mSpace only, press `alt` and `tab`.

-As before, the below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you prefer different shortcuts:
+As before, the below lines represent the default setup, and you do not need to add them to your `init.lua` unless you prefer different shortcuts:

 ```lua